Diagnostic Center, Southern California

 Elizabeth Stiles Beirne, M.S., CCC-SLP, Speech-Language Pathologist

 Elizabeth Stiles Beirne is a speech-language pathologist at the Diagnostic Center, Southern California.
-Liz is originally from Massachusetts, where she received her B.S. in Communication Disorders from Boston University.
-In 2000 she relocated to Los Angeles and worked as a clinician and consultant at Lindamood-Bell Learning Processes providing academic intervention to children with learning disabilities and autism.
-Liz earned her M.S. in Communicative Disorders from California State University, Northridge, holds her Speech-Language Pathology Services Credential, is licensed by the state of California, and holds her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
-Her professional experience spans a variety of settings including public schools, hospitals, skilled nursing facilities, learning centers, and private practice.
-Liz has worked with children of all ages and abilities.
-Areas of expertise include Developmental Language Disorder (DLD), Attention Deficit Hyperactivity Disorder (ADHD), Dyslexia, and Childhood Apraxia of Speech (CAS).
-She is listed in the Apraxia Kids directory of speech-language pathologists with expertise in CAS.
+Originally from Massachusetts, she earned her B.S. in Communication Disorders from Boston University and later her M.S. in Communicative Disorders from California State University, Northridge.
+She holds a Speech-Language Pathology Services Credential, is licensed in California, and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
+Liz's experience spans public schools, hospitals, skilled nursing facilities, learning centers, and private practice.
+She has worked with students of all ages and abilities to support their learning and communication needs.
+Her areas of expertise include developmental language disorder (DLD), attention deficit hyperactivity disorder (ADHD), autism, dyslexia, and Childhood Apraxia of Speech (CAS).
+She is also listed in the Apraxia Kids directory of SLPs with expertise in CAS.
+Liz loves working collaboratively with professionals and families to develop creative, individualized approaches to help students thrive in school and in life.

 Amy L. Taylor, Ed.S., NCSP, School Psychologist